Reactive Attachment Disorder

 Reactive attachment disorder (RAD)

-means your child has trouble forming bonds with people who take care of him.
-A child may become frightened and frustrated if no one responds to his needs, or if response is inconsistent.
-He may not be able to trust that he is safe and will be given what he needs.
-Your child may not form bonds with his parents or other caregivers he sees regularly.
-He may instead be openly affectionate or cling to strangers but not respond to known people.
+means your child has trouble forming bonds with people who take care of him or her.
+A child may become frightened and frustrated if no one responds to his or her needs, or if response is inconsistent.
+Your child may not be able to trust that he or she is safe and will be given what he or she needs.
+Your child may not form bonds with his or her parents or other caregivers he or she sees regularly.
+Your child may instead be openly affectionate or cling to strangers but not respond to known people.

 Common signs of RAD: